 SURGERY-435C.
 CLINICAL NEUROSURGERY.
 The course is designed for those students with a career interest in one of the neurological sciences.
 Duties include the work-up and care of inpatients, work-up of clinic patients, assistance in the operating room, daily rounds, and night call.
 Weekly conferences are held in neurosurgery, neurology, neuropathology, and neuroradiology.
 There are also special lectures.
-Credit: 4 or 8.
+Permission of the instructor is required.
+For more information please contact Karen Koenig at 684-3271 or via email at koeni002@mc.duke.edu.
+Credit: 4.
 Enrollment: max 4.
-Friedman and Neurosurgery Staff
+Friedman, Fuchs, Turner, Haglund, Sampson, Alexander, Osenbach, Isaacs, and Grant

 SURGERY-436C.
 INTERMEDIATE CLINICAL NEUROSURGERY.
 This elective, intended as an intermediate experience that focuses on the clinical presentation of common neurosurgical disorders, radiographic evaluation, and therapeutic options including the indications and contraindications for surgical intervention.
 The student works up one to three patients and assists at their operations the following day either once or twice per week, and attends the Saturday, neurosurgical conference.
+For more information please contact Karen Koenig at 684-3271.
 Credit: 1 or 2.
 Enrollment: max 1.
 Friedman, Turner, Fuchs, Haglund, George, Sampson, Alexander, and Osenbach

 SURGERY-439C.
 CLINICAL OTOLARYNGOLOGY.
 This course provides the student with a comprehensive survey of clinical otolaryngology.
 Duties include participation in both outpatient clinic activities and inpatient care in addition to assisting in the operating room.
 The student participates in ward rounds and in various conferences held by the division.
+For more information please contact Denise Harris at 684-3220.
 Credit: 4.
 Enrollment: max: 2.
-Esclamado, Cohen, Evans, Farmer, Fisher, Hulka, Scher, Tucci, and Witsell
+Esclamado, Walz, Cohen, Evans, Farmer, Fisher, Hulka, Scher, Tucci, and Witsell

 SURGERY-441C.
 SURGICAL INTENSIVE CARE.
 This course is designed to broaden the student's knowledge and experience in dealing with critically ill patients.
 Under supervision, students function as sub-interns in the Surgical Intensive Care Unit (SICU).
 Students are assigned their own patients and actively participate in daily rounds as part of the SICU team.
 There is a morning lecture on aspects of critical care each day.
 Students take call one night in four and work on a one-on-one basis with SICU house staff in the supervised management of critically ill patients.
 Four weeks are spent in the SICU at Duke University Medical Center (trauma, vascular surgery, liver-kidney-pancreas transplantation, general surgery).
 There is emphasis on teaching of procedures and techniques necessary for the management of all critically ill patients including hemodynamic assessment and monitoring, cardiovascular resuscitation and use of vasoactive drugs, ventilator management including ARDS, prevention and management of nosocomial infections, and nutritional support.
 Students are formally evaluated by the SICU house staff and the attending physician.
+For more information please contact Dr. Steven Vaslef at 684-3636 or via email at vasle001@mc.duke.edu.
+Permission of the instructor is required.
 C-L: ANESTH-441C.
 Credit: 5.
 Enrollment: max 2.
 Sebastian, Vaslef, Tuttle-Newhall, and staff